grebmeg/sf-xml/README.md

 - [x] adding and deleting 'fieldPermissions' for one or more profiles;
 - [x] adding and deleting 'layoutAssignments' for one or more profiles;
 - [x] adding and deleting 'recordTypeVisibilities' for one or more profiles;
+- [x] performing command for clearing all profiles;
+- [ ] performing command for clearing only one profile;
 - [ ] performing commands from prepared file;
 - [ ] beforehand check of existing permission;
 - [ ] error handling;
+- [ ] change names of parameters for command in the better way;
 - [ ] generate one script file without dependencies from '/node_modules' folder;
 - [ ] refactor adding or deleting permissions;